kcirtapw/desktop-snippets/README.md

-desktop-snipets
+desktop-snippets
 ===============

-a likely bad maintained repository of small scripts and snipets for desktop/workstation environments
+a likely bad maintained repository of small scripts and snippets for desktop/workstation environments